 An emotional intelligence skillset supports your child in an enormous amount of daily activities including but not limited to:

 Pretty powerful stuff right?
 We know with great certainty that fostering the qualities that raise emotionally intelligent kids will greatly increase their success in both social and emotional endeavors, as well as contribute positively to their long-term well-being.

 The good news is, if you’re late to the ‘EI’ party it is a quality that can be modeled and taught to your child with some simple everyday behaviors modeled and taught by parents.

 As a parent, you have the opportunity to model and encourage the qualities of emotional intelligence in your child’s everyday life.
 Here are 7 ways to start today.

 1. Change the story around emotion.
-It is hard to see your child struggle but their mental health and future relationships depend upon it.
+It is hard to see your child struggle but your child’s mental health and future relationships depend upon it.

 2. Allow your child to express all emotions, to feel is to be human.

 3. Provide your child with a calm steady presence throughout big emotions, which normalizes the expression of emotion.

 4. Teach emotion words to your child consistently, emotions need to be identified before they can be worked through.